Trump wants trade pact with China but must be 'right deal': White House adviser

 READ: China firms stop purchases of US farm produce

-Trump announced new tariffs on China last week, and on Monday declared the country a currency manipulator, prompting swift retaliation from Beijing, including cutting off imports of US agricultural goods.
+Trump on Thursday announced new tariffs on another US$300 billion in Chinese imports and on Monday responded to a drop in value of the yuan by formally branding Beijing a currency manipulator.
+Beijing on Monday also said it was cutting off imports of US agricultural goods.

 Kudlow said Trump "would like to continue negotiations, he would like to make a deal, it has to be the right deal for the United States".